tliron/exceptional-c-exceptions/README.md

 You can access the cause of any exception using `e->cause` recursively.
 It will be null if there is no cause.

+There is also a `rethrowe` variant for throwing the exact _explicit_ exception instance without any nesting.

 #### Catching